JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 Reusing visibility like this leads to bias in the form of shadows that "halo" objects, expanding further out than they should.

 Interestingly, when I tried these modifications to ReSTIR GI, it made things _more_ biased.
-Indirect shadows became very feint and sometimes disappeared altogether.
+Indirect shadows became very faint and sometimes disappeared altogether.
 ReSTIR GI still uses the same algorithm it did in Bevy 0.17.

 One final note on DI resampling: like we were doing with ReSTIR GI, we now use the balance heuristic for ReSTIR DI resampling, instead of constant MIS weights.
 This makes a small difference (hence why I never noticed it until now), but it _does_ slightly increase emissive light brightness, matching the pathtraced reference better.